 - Business & Industry

 At NUI Galway, we believe that the best learning takes place when you apply what you learn in a real world context.
 That's why many of our courses include work placements or community projects.

 Advanced Language Skills (MA)

-This Master’s programme provides advanced linguistic and technical training to prepare you for language work as a linguist.
+This master’s programme provides advanced linguistic and technical training to prepare you for work as a linguist.
 There is a growing demand for such specialised services.
 You will develop your language skills to a high level and gain experience in the area of translation technology.
 You will acquire a high level of communication skills in your chosen language speciality of French, German, Italian or Spanish.

 Applications and Selections